-Books can be purchased online or I can place them on reserve at Stokes Library.
-Articles can be downloaded and book chapters will be available on Blackboard or library e-reserves.
+Books can be purchased online or I can place them on reserve at Stokes Library if you'd like.
+Articles can be downloaded and book chapters will be available on Blackboard or library ereserves.

-We will divide the course into three sections:
+We will divide the course into four sections:

+- 1. Thinking Hard About Evidence

-- 1. Terrorism
+- 2. Terrorism

-- 2. Civil War
+- 3. Civil War

-- 3. Policy Responses
+- 4. Policy Responses

 Depending on class interest we may curtail the section on policy to spend a week or two discussing additional non-state threats.
-Possible examples include climate change, piracy, or fresh water shortages.
+Possible examples include climate change, fresh water shortages, or computational propaganda.